Want to improve your chances of landing a job? Lay out your resume correctly.

 Resume layouts come in many different flavors.
 From clean and crisp to colorful and creative, there’s a layout style perfect for anyone.

 Each layout serves a different type of job seeker.
 For example, if you work at an investment bank or a law firm, you should pick a professional resume layout that is neat and understated.
-On the other hand, if you’re an on-set photographer in the film industry or a wedding DJ, the best resume layout for you might use a more colorful style.
+On the other hand, if you’re an on-set photographer in the film industry or a wedding DJ, the best resume layout for you might use a more colorful style that communicates more of your unique personality.

 Here are four of the most popular resume layout examples to choose from.

-This layout is an excellent choice for job seekers who want to be polished yet unique.
+This layout is an excellent choice for job seekers who want polished but unique resumes.

 See more modern resume layouts.

-Now that we’ve shown you how the style can vary dramatically from layout to layout, let’s see the three ways you can structure a layout.
-Knowing where to place each resume section is a significant part of creating a winning layout.
+Now that we’ve shown you how the style can vary dramatically from resume to resume, let’s see the three ways you can structure its layout.
+Knowing where to place each resume section is a significant part of creating a winning resume.

 How to choose the best resume layout for you

-There are three primary resume layouts based on section structure.
+There are three primary resume formats based on section structure.
 Each differs slightly in its purpose:

 - Chronological